 What is CNC milling?

-Rotary tables can be added to CNC machines to provide additional movements, while 5-axis machines already have rotating work tables built-in.
+Rotary tables can be added to CNC milling machines to provide additional movements, while 5-axis machines already have rotating work tables built-in.

 Early automated machine tools relied on punch cards to control their basic movements in a systematic fashion.
-It worked but it was a slow and cumbersome system and punch cards could not be modified once made.
+This technology worked but it was a slow and cumbersome system and punch cards could not be modified once made.
 These were later replaced by magnetic tapes, disk drives and now fully digital instructions in G-Code.

-Making a finished part from a block of material requires many different tools, each of them performing a very specific machining function.
+Making a finished part from a block of material requires many different tools, each of them performing a very specific CNC machining function.
 Changing these tools one at a time by hand would be prohibitively time-consuming and inefficient.

-The Importance of Workpiece Holding
+The Importance of Workpiece Holding for CNC Machining Centers

 Because of this fundamental difference in motion, parts are held in place in very different ways on these two machines.
 In CNC turning, for example, all parts are mounted on a spindle.
 They are concentric and therefore held securely by a three-jaw chuck right down the centerline of the part, the same way every time.
 The same is not true for CNC milling, where different holding strategies are needed.